osu-cs340-ecampus/nodejs-starter-app/Step 1/STEP1.md

 > The image above looks a little weird becuase of how I have SSH configured.
 The command wraps back onto itself, instead of dropping to a new line.
 The end result is the same though.

+If you run the command `show databases;` in the MySQL client, you should see a database named in a similar fashion listed in the output.
+For me its `cs340_kocherag`, for you, it should be `cs340_` + your ONID.

 ## Method 2 - PHPMyAdmin

 Open a web browser.
 Make sure you are connected to the OSU VPN.